codesharedot/quantum-resistant-ledger-price/README.md

-# ilcoin price
+# hycon price

-Gets the ilcoin price with Python (from JSON).
+Gets the hycon price with Python (from JSON).

 https://pythonbasics.org